Twelve million young women. Thirty-seven states. A national covenant empowering Nigeria's most productive and most overlooked constituency.

 Delivered through an internationally convened consortium spanning governments, universities, certifying bodies, research institutes, and enterprise networks.

-A comprehensive accountability framework built to international financial standards, with real-time visibility accessible to government, donors, and the public.
+Built to international financial standards, with real-time visibility accessible to government, donors, and the public.

 Fiduciary Controls